ARPspoofing/Peggle/README.md

 During resizing, the same rule applies: no overlapping pegs/blocks should occur at any time.
 Resizing is permitted as long as the objects do not overlap with others, including when the user's finger is still on the screen.

-Here is one of the many possibilities of resized game objects: [Insert Image]

 Additionally, the combination of resized and rotated objects should still adhere to the same rule of no overlapping pegs/blocks at any time.

-Here is one of the many possibilities of resized and rotated game objects: [Insert Image]

 ## Bells and Whistles